mmomtchev/nobind/README.md

 Also, be sure to check [#1](https://github.com/mmomtchev/nobind17/issues/1) for a very important warning about shared references and also read the section on nested references below.

+Eventually, as last resort, `Nobind::ReturnCopy` will copy the returned object.
+This might not be very efficient, but it will always be safe.
+The copy will be destroyed when the returned reference is GCed. `Nobind::ReturnCopy` works only for objects.
+Plain objects are always copied anyway, but it also allows to copy objects returned as references or pointers.

 ### Extending classes

 Sometimes it is very handy to be able to add an additional class method in JavaScript that does not directly correspond to a C++ method.
 For example, the standard way of providing a method returning a readable string representation of an object is to overload the global `operator<<`.
 In JavaScript, the standard method is to replace the `Object.toString()`.
 This cannot be achieved with a simple helper function, because it will have to be a member of the binded class.
 In this case `nobind17` allows to define a special function of the form `RETTYPE Method(CLASS &, ARGS...)` and to register it as a class extension: